bzeiss/hearcal/README.md

-# HearCal: Perceptual Headphone Calibration for Mixing
+# HearCal: Perceptual Subjective DIY Loudness Matching for Headphone Mixing

-HearCal is a Python-based tool designed to identify possible gaps between objective acoustic targets and your individual hearing.
+HearCal is a Python-based tool built to experimentally identify possible gaps between objective acoustic targets and your individual hearing by DIY loudness matching.
 It allows you to create a personalized calibration profile for mixing music on headphones that may (or may not) help to personalize the mixing experience to your hearing (caveats below).

 ## 1. Introduction